apache/iotdb/jdbc/README.md

 * JDK >= 1.8
 * Maven >= 3.0

-## How to package
+## How to package only jdbc project

+In root directory:
-> mvn clean package -Dmaven.test.skip=true
+> mvn clean package -pl iotdb-jdbc -am -Dmaven.test.skip=true

 ## How to install in local maven repository

+In root directory:
-> mvn clean install -Dmaven.test.skip=true
+> mvn clean install -pl iotdb-jdbc -am -Dmaven.test.skip=true

 ## Using IoTDB JDBC with Maven